Workflow

 When to use: When you're ready to write code and all planning artifacts are complete.

-Example: "Apply" the docs-site change.
+Example: "Build" the docs-site change.
 Let's start with Phase 1.

 review: Review Mode